Fallen Leaf Lake: Access

 Fallen Leaf Road continues south past privately owned homes following the lakeshore.
 Emigrant Road connects to Fallen Leaf Road approximately three miles from SR 89, and provides access to houses above the lake on the eastern slope.
 There is little commercial development at the lake other than the tiny Fallen Leaf Marina and Store at the southern extremity of the lake.
 The road winds around the south end of the lake, past St. Francis of the Mountains, an Episcopalian chapel, and then across a concrete bridge spanning Glen Alpine Creek.
 Glen Alpine Road begins at the bridge and runs for about two miles southwest to Glen Alpine Springs, one of the trailheads to the Desolation Wilderness Area.
+Fallen Leaf Road itself continues northwesterly along the west side of the lake past the Stanford Sierra Camp.

 Cathedral Road also intersects State Route 89, and travels south to the houses on the west side of the lake.
 While it runs to within about three-quarters of a mile (1.2 km) of Fallen Leaf Road, the two roads do not connect.
 Some of the homes on the west side of the lake have no road access and are accessed on foot or by boat.